ndming/virtual-object-insertion/README.md

 [lighthouse](https://github.com/pratulsrinivasan/lighthouse) which based their code heavily on TensorFlow `1.15.0`.
-- Since the latest Python version supporting TensorFlow `1.15.0` is `3.7.x`, some major features that are required by most packages used in this project are inapplicable.
+- Since the latest Python version supporting TensorFlow `1.15.0` is `3.7.x`, some major features required by most packages used in this project would be missing.
 - Therefore, a separate Python environment shall be set up to run lighthouse independently.
 - We will create a main Python environment which handles most major executions